A look around the garden at Great Dixter, Sussex

 Some of the yew hedge topiary deliberately “echoes the shapes of the buildings in the background” (Christopher Lloyd’s own description).

 One of the many inspiring aspects of Dixter is the use of pots to fill in spaces at every opportunity.
 One trick that we have picked up from Dixter is that often only the pots at the front are decorative terracotta, those behind and out of site are black plastic, often standing on bricks to give them more height.
-And there's those roof tiles again.
+And there are those roof tiles again.

 Talking of roof tiles, at some point Dixter must have had a glut of them because they are everywhere in the structures of the garden and the buildings as well as on the extensive roofs.
 The roofs are certainly extensive as this one over The Great Barn exemplifies.
 Now there’s a project; how many tiles are there at Great Dixter?